BOND REPORT: Treasury Yields Rise After Comey Delivers Senate Testimony

 Continue Reading Below

-The yield on the benchmark 10-year note added 3.0 basis points to 2.204%.
+The yield on the benchmark 10-year note added 1.6 basis points to 2.195%.
 Bond prices move in the opposite direction of yields; one basis point is a hundredth of a percentage point.
-The yield on the 2-year note rose 1.6 basis points to 1.330%, while the yield on the 30-year bond, or the long bond, added 1.9 basis point to 2.857%.
+The yield on the 2-year note rose 0.8 basis point to 1.322%, while the yield on the 30-year bond, or the long bond, gained 1.6 basis point to 2.854%.

-Yields headed higher after the ex-FBI director, James Comey, gave testimony to the Senate Intelligence Committee, which followed the release of his prepared remarks late Wednesday (http://www.marketwatch.com/story/full-text-of-comeys-prepared-senate-testimony-2017-06-07).
+Yields headed higher after Comey, gave testimony to the Senate Intelligence Committee, which followed the release of his prepared remarks late Wednesday (http://www.marketwatch.com/story/full-text-of-comeys-prepared-senate-testimony-2017-06-07).

 Read:Here are the key takeaways from Comey's testimony (http://www.marketwatch.com/story/here-are-the-key-takeaways-from-comeys-testimony-2017-06-08)